DanielB59FS/DanielB59FS/README.md

 - 🌱 I’m currently a student at Full Sail University, Florida US, enrolled in the Game Development program.
 - 🌱 I’m Also a graduate B.Sc.
 Software Engineer of Shenkar College of Engineering and Design, Ramat Gan Israel, with a Cyber major.
 - 💞️ I’m looking for remote work in the Game development industry, and to collaborate on any interesting projects relevant to my expertise.
+- :atom: Access to private repositories will be given per request.
 - 📫 Contact email: bronco-seines-0z@icloud.com